 NOSAS's Tarrradale Through Time (TTT) Project will excavate a barrow cemetery, potentially one of the largest in Scotland, from 31st August to 15th September this year.
 For more information about the upcoming dig see our recent blog.
 A new Tarradale visual display is currently touring libraries and other venues - you can find out where to catch up with it here.

-- Other recent blog posts include Initiating CAERoS: Coastal Archaeology and Erosion in Wester Ross, Tain, Tarbat Ness and the Duke, A Metal Detecting Survey of Beauly Fields, A Little Piece of Coppice at Coulmore and Highland Regional SCARF.
+- Other recent blog posts include Isle Martin Burial Ground: An Investigation, Initiating CAERoS: Coastal Archaeology and Erosion in Wester Ross, Tain, Tarbat Ness and the Duke, A Metal Detecting Survey of Beauly Fields & A Little Piece of Coppice at Coulmore.
 On our Survey Reports Page you will find the recent additions on Inverlaidnan, Ardboll Township, Kinbeachie Castle, Isle Ewe, Isle Martin and Tanera Mor.

 26 July 2011STRATHCONON BOOK LAUNCH